 Everyone knows that the best way to see your own neck of the woods is though the eyes of a tourist.
 When my fellow boomer blogger Suzanne Stavert was visiting from California, she provided the perfect excuse for me to revisit this spectacular house museum and introduce it to her.

 I wrote about the house, its inhabitants and its history for the Fall 2016 issue (Issue #5) of Food Wine Travel Magazine.
-By clicking the link to Food Wine Travel Magazine below and scrolling to Pages 70-75, you can read my story about Kykuit in its entirety, and see some photographs that only begin to capture its beauty.
+By clicking the link to Food Wine Travel Magazine here or the link below and scrolling to Pages 70-75, you can read my story about Kykuit in its entirety, and see some photographs that only begin to capture its beauty.